-Getting resources in place such as a car, laptops computers, and cell phones are very important and the process to acquire them needs to start as soon as possible.
+Getting resources in place such as a car, laptop computers, and cellphones are very important, and the process to acquire them needs to start as soon as possible.
 The Durham COACH program secured necessary resources through grants from the VA Central Office and the Office of Rural Health.

-Having the support from a part-time program support assistant is valuable for data collection, management, administrative tasks, and scheduling.
-Currently, the Durham COACH program has one full-time program support assistant who supports two sites and eight staff members.
+Having a part-time program support assistant is valuable for data collection, management, administrative tasks, and scheduling.
+Currently, the Durham COACH program has one full-time program support assistant for two sites and eight staff members.

-Strong VA and Non-VA Coordination: Developing strong partnership with providers, VA programs, and community programs is critical to the success of the COACH program.
+Strong VA and Non-VA Coordination: Developing strong partnerships with providers, VA programs, and community programs is critical to the success of the COACH program.
 The program is effective because it works to integrate its services with a network of VA and community resources, such as VA contracted home care services, the VA prosthetics department, and adult day care centers.